wilsenhc/php-the-right-way/_posts/14-03-01-Object-Caching.md

 Note that whether the cache is shared across PHP processes depends on how PHP is used.
 When running PHP via PHP-FPM, the cache is shared across all processes of all pools.
 When running PHP as a (Fast-)CGI application inside your webserver, the cache is not shared, i.e every PHP process will have its own APCu data.
-When running PHP as a command line, the cache is not shared and will only exists for the duration of the command.
+When running PHP as a command line, the cache is not shared and will only exist for the duration of the command.
 So you have to be mindful of your situation and goals.
 And you might want to consider using memcached instead, as it's not tied to the PHP processes.

 In a networked configuration APCu will usually outperform memcached in terms of access speed, but memcached will be